midilab/uClock/README.md

 Here a few examples on the usage of Clock library for MIDI devices, keep in mind the need to make your own MIDI interface, more details will be avaliable soon but until that, you can find good material over the net about the subject.

-If you dont want to build a MIDI interface and you are going to use your arduino only with your PC, you can use a Serial-to-Midi bridge and connects your arduino via USB cable to your conputer to use it as a MIDI tool [like this one](http://projectgus.github.io/hairless-midiserial/).
+If you don't have native USB/MIDI support on your microcontroller and don't want to build a MIDI interface and you are going to use your arduino only with your PC, you can use a Serial-to-Midi bridge and connects your arduino via USB cable to your conputer to use it as a MIDI tool [like this one](http://projectgus.github.io/hairless-midiserial/).

 ### A Simple MIDI Sync Box sketch example